 In fact, the Bristol Robotics Lab, born out of a partnership between Bristol’s two universities, is the country’s top research centre for robotics and engineering.
 Within this varied, active tech scene, skilled professionals are in very high demand – from DevOps Engineers to Data Scientists and Full Stack Developers – and can expect to be part of a vibrant community, alongside a slower pace of life and more affordable lifestyle than in London.

 *The information in this site has been retrieved from sources with gender binary data.
 We acknowledge those who do not fit within this rigid framework and understand there are many more gender identities beyond the binary.

 LIVING IN THE CITY

 But all of that culture and buzz comes at a price.
 Bristol is not a cheap city to live in.
 A one bedroom flat in the city centre can easily reach £900.
-However, if you are happy to commute to work, you can find a 2 bedroom house with a garden for the same price, somewhere outside the city centre.
+However, if you are happy to commute to work, you can find a two-bedroom house with a garden for the same price, somewhere outside the city centre.

 All prices quoted are in local currency.

 Average cost of renting a 1 bed in the city